Networking

 Automatic discovery (default)

-wwkg client query "SELECT * WHERE { ?s ?p ?o } LIMIT 10"The client discovers a WWKG server on the local network automatically.
+wwkg graph query "SELECT * WHERE { ?s ?p ?o } LIMIT 10"The client discovers a WWKG server on the local network automatically.
 No configuration required.

 Direct connection via ticket